-I guess I started when I lived in Sydney, and had access easily to a great range of ingredients – both most excellent blends of herbs to be drunk on their own or mixed with others, and to fresh, dried, elemental herbs – things like red clover, beautiful yellow marigold leaves, a magnificent range of mints etc etc. In Adelaide that is SO so much harder.
+When I lived in Sydney, there was easy access to a great range of ingredients – both most excellent blends of herbs to be drunk on their own or mixed with others, and to fresh, dried, elemental herbs – things like red clover, beautiful yellow marigold leaves, a magnificent range of mints etc etc. In Adelaide that is so much harder.

 So, these days, no longer in Sydney and only average blends available locally, I source some ingredients via the net, buy some whenever in Sydney, grow a lot myself.
 But it also taught me to look elsewhere, and I discovered all sorts of Asian things from the local Asian shops, and explored Persian shops, and Greek Shops, and realised that many dried ingredients can form the basis of teas.

 The General Tea Making Method

 Start with ginger.
 Fresh as you can get it.
 It forms a fabulous basis for most teas and is amazingly good for you.
 (Don’t use powdered ginger for a basis.
 It is Ok to add a pinch of powdered ginger to a tea, but it is a very different flavour to fresh ginger.)

 Depending on the pot, put in 2 – 10 slices of ginger.

 Add other ingredients depending on your mood.

 Wait 3 – 5 minutes and pour.
 Please DO NOT seep for 10 minutes as you will often be told, unless you have hard woody ingredients such as dandelion root.

 You can fill the pot again and again with boiling water without need to refresh the ingredients.

 The Simplest and Most Beautiful Tea

 My best simple basic tea is ginger alone or ginger with fresh lemon grass (or freshly dried lemongrass).
 Add kaffir lime leaves (1 or 2) if you have them.
 Delicious.
 I discovered this tea in Bali!